 Survival Strategy: A Learning Investment Team

-PREVIEW: With our article “Survival Strategy: A Learning Investment Team“,
+With our article “Survival Strategy: A Learning Investment Team“,

 the CFA Institute presents to its community how heuristics management,

 the competitive edge of an investment process.
 It is a great honor for us.